I have diverticulosis. Would probiotics be beneficial?

 And what about diverticulitis?

 Whilst diverticulitis usually requires medical attention, the addition of a good probiotic is worth considering to improve the intestinal flora, and to help normalise bowel function and regulate inflammation.
-Saccharomyces boulardii (formerly called 'For bowel calm'), may help with the symptomatic diarrhoea that often accompanies the condition.
-To read more about this product, healthcare professionals may like to read in to the clinical research behind it.
+The anti-diarrhoeal properties of Saccharomyces boulardii may help with the symptoms that often accompany the condition.
+Healthcare professionals might be interested to read more about the clinical research behind this transient yeast here.

 Maintain a healthy gut environment